FrederickWilliam/HEM/README.md

 # HEM

+Historical Experimentation Mod for Victoria 2

 A small side project to make the game more in line with what I think it ought to be, and for better multiplayer experiences.

 Most recent changelog: